 An assessment centre sounds daunting, but don’t worry, Bright Network has a whole host of career advice to help you along the way, including telephone interviews, assessment centres, and aptitude and numerical tests.

 Are you sold?
-If you want to kick start your career, look at our list of sales and commercial graduate schemes with application deadlines.
+If you want to kick start your career, browse graduate jobs for sales and commercial opportunities today.